Create your first Incremental Model

 where `debt` < 1000 and `created_at`< '2022-12-31'

-reverts to true.
-So the table has to be imported incrementally!
+returns true.
+Therefore, the table must be imported incrementally!

 You need to trigger the SQL model incrementally for it to work!
 If you fully trigger it, the changes we made will not have any effect.